 From the beginning, I received a lot of advice during the rush week: on how to improve my communication and the enhancement of my products on the website and my communication supports to highlight my difference.
 The main advice is to put the product in parallel with the story that it tells with visuals more than text.
 For example a picture of the material used to make the product, a photograph of the people making it and the final product.

-An anecdote that goes in this direction: during the rush week, to present Rue Rangoli, I showed systematically examples of products because my interlocutors had difficult to identify concretely my activity when I evoked the barbaric term “upcycling solidaire” or “Even design and solidarity recycling”.
-Whenever I showed my products, I discovered the same astonishment of my interlocutors that I had by discovering these products.
-At the end of the rush week during a workshop, one of the speakers asked the candidates to present one of his neighbors.
-One of the participants said, pointing to “she in her bag, she has a notebook in elephant dung, a tablet cover on a tire” and was able to describe my activity, he did not remember my name and It is unimportant because it has been able to identify me differently and especially got the essential.
+An anecdote that goes in this direction: during the rush week, to present Rue Rangoli, I systematically showed examples of products because my interlocutors had difficulty concretely identifying my activity when I evoked the barbaric term “upcycling solidaire” or “Even design and solidarity recycling”.
+Whenever I showed my products, I discovered that my interlocutors had the same astonishment I had when discovering these products.
+At the end of the rush week during a workshop, one of the speakers asked the candidates to introduce one of his neighbors.
+One of the participants said, pointing to “she in her bag, she has a notebook in elephant dung, a tablet cover on a tire” and was able to describe my activity, he did not remember my name and it is unimportant because it has been able to identify me differently and got the essential bits.

 What could you bring to the incubator community?

-My experience, my knowledge of the international, my different network!
+My experience, my knowledge of international affairs and my different network!